Some Examples

 $body_json_str = json_encode($data);

-// Calculate the length of the entire packet, 4 bytes for the header + body length
+// Calculate the total length of the package, header length of 4 bytes + body byte count

 $total_length = 4 + strlen($body_json_str);